lrusso/tinymce/README.md

 Bugfix 10 | TinyMCE Style | Prevents from showing extra large fonts in mobile devices.
 Bugfix 11 | TinyMCE Core | Prevents from losing breaklines when copying and pasting a text.
 Bugfix 12 | TinyMCE Core | File/New now clears the undo/redo history.
+Bugfix 13 | TinyMCE Core | Fixed that sometimes the align left and right didn't work.

 ## Spellchecker example image